bufbuild-ru/docs/docs/subscription/manage-costs/index.md

 #### Billable types history

 Instance admins can view this dashboard at `https://buf.build/admin/billable-history`.
-It shows the maximum types billed by month for up to a year of data, with each month further broken out by type.
+It shows the number of types billed by month for up to a year of data, with each month further broken out by type.

 ![Example dashboard](../../images/bsr/types-usage-private-history.png)

-You can change the data range as needed.
+You can change the date range as needed.